 For both the prefolds and workhorses from Green Mountain, they were the best I could find as far as organic options.
 Here is how they explained it : “No, they are not certified as organic but our made of organic versions are made of GOTS certified cotton.
 We have GOTS certificates on file for our cotton purchases, but that is not enough to achieve the GOTS certification.
 For the product to be GOTS organic certified and display the GOTS logo, the entire process must go through the certification process and we hope to do that someday.
 We can say “made of organic cotton” because they are made of certified organic cotton.
 To my knowledge, there are no GOTS certified twill prefolds or twill fitteds sold in the USA of any brand.
 All of the cotton Cloth-eez items, both organic and conventional, meet the Standard 100 confidence in textiles OKEO-TEX, which means they have been tested and proven to not have harmful substances in them.”

 Other options are organic flats to use as inserts.
 “All in one” diapers also exist, but if you’re worried about the waterproof and synthetic parts contaminating the other parts, that’s a concern.
 Also, they take longer to dry and have a greater risk of mold.

 Here’s my fave blogger explaining least toxic cloth diaper options.
 One is wool diaper covers.
 Two things that I personally couldn’t get past are the ethical issues with wool (although organic is supposed to avoid those), and the necessity to wash the wool with lanolin (which might not actually be difficult, but seemed daunting to me).
+Lunapaca might be a good brand but didn’t respond to my question about certifications.
 Best inserts are certified organic cotton or hemp.
 Note that bamboo cloth is not non toxic due to extensive processing, despite being marketed as such.